 Frances Brody has made it to the top rank of crime writers - Daily Mail

 The series is right up there with Miss Marple - Sunday Sport

 Delightful - People's Friend

 Brody's excellent mystery splendidly captures the conflicts and attitudes of the time with well-developed characters - RT Book Reviews

 Brody's writing is like her central character Kate Shackleton: witty, acerbic and very, very perceptive - Ann Cleeves, award-winning author of the Vera Stanhope mysteries

 Frances Brody has a remarkable talent for evoking time and place.
 With a realistic setting, her characters spring to life.
 This is crime writing of a high order - Daily Mail

-Frances Brody is the author of three mysteries featuring Kate Shackleton as well as many stories and plays for BBC Radio, scripts for television and four sagas, one of which won the HarperCollins Elizabeth Elgin Award.
-Her stage plays have been toured by several theatre companies and produced at Manchester Library Theatre, the Gate and Nottingham Playhouse, and Jehad was nominated for a Time Out Award.
+Frances Brody is the author of twelve Kate Shackleton mysteries and three historical novels.
+Frances began her writing career in radio and has also written for theatre and television.
+Her novel Sisters on Bread Street won the HarperCollins Elizabeth Elgin Award.
+A Woman Unknown was shortlisted for the Mary Higgins Clark Award.
+Her stage plays have been toured by several theatre companies and produced at Manchester Library Theatre, the Gate and Nottingham Playhouse.
+Jehad was nominated for a Time Out Award.

 Frances lived in New York for a time before studying at Ruskin College, Oxford, and reading English Literature and History at York University.